DaSenf1860/ms-fabric-sdk-core/README.md

-# A Python SDK for Microsoft Fabric
+# Python SDK for Microsoft Fabric

 This is a Python SDK for Microsoft Fabric.
 It is a wrapper around the REST APIs (v1) of Fabric*.